-Exit from the SIIC regime will mainly occur in the following cases:
+Exit from the SIIC regime mainly occurs in the following cases:

-- a failure to comply with one of the conditions for access to the regime;
+- failure to comply with one of the eligibility conditions; and

-- a failure to comply with the 60 per cent condition by the end of the financial year in which the regime is suspended or under conditions that no longer allow for the suspension of the regime (i.e., it is the second time in which the 60 per cent threshold has been exceeded); and
+- failure to comply with the 60 per cent condition by the end of the financial year in which the regime is suspended or under conditions that no longer allow for suspension of the regime (i.e., when it is the second time the 60 per cent threshold has been exceeded).

-- a failure to comply with the conditions for the SIIC's access to the regime will also cause the exit of its subsidiaries that have elected to apply the regime.
+If a company forfeits the SIIC regime by failing to comply with the associated eligibility conditions, this entails the exit of its subsidiaries that have elected to apply the regime too.

-In the event of the definitive exit from the regime within 10 years of election, the SIIC is required to pay additional CIT on the capital gains that were subject to the exit tax.
-The capital gains taxed at the reduced rate of 19 per cent are taxed at the normal rate for CIT for the financial year in which the regime is exited, minus the tax paid at the reduced rate at the time of electing to apply the regime.
-The aim is to place the SIIC in the situation that it would have been in if these capital gains had not been taxed at the reduced rate.
-In addition, latent capital gains realised on real estate assets and rights following the election for the SIIC regime are subject to a specific tax levied at the rate of 25 per cent, after application of a rebate on the taxable basis of one-tenth per year.
+In the event of the definitive exit from the regime within 10 years of election, the SIIC is required to pay additional CIT on the capital gains that were initially subject to the exit tax.
+Capital gains that had been taxed at the reduced rate of 19 per cent are taxed at the standard CIT rate for the financial year of exit from the regime minus the tax paid at the reduced rate.
+The aim is to return the SIIC to the situation it would have been in if it had not benefited from the reduced rate.
+In addition, latent capital gains realised on real estate assets and rights following the election for the SIIC regime are subject to a specific tax levied at 25 per cent after a rebate of one-tenth per year on the taxable basis.

-Exit from the SIIC regime has retrospective effect from the first day of the financial year in which the regime is exited.
-The earnings of the company and its subsidiaries cannot, therefore, benefit from the regime of exemption subject to the condition of distribution for that financial year.
+Exit from the SIIC regime is retroactive to the first day of the financial year of the exit.
+The earnings of the company and its subsidiaries cannot, therefore, benefit from exemption subject to the condition of distribution for that financial year.

-Profits that were previously taxed under the SIIC regime and that have not yet been distributed will be taxed under the standard legal conditions.
+Profits that were previously taxed under the SIIC regime and that are yet to be distributed will be taxed under the standard legal conditions.